 The U2U Relay constructs an Announcement message that contains RSC, user info ID of itself, and the direct discovery set(s) received from the target UE, as specified in TS 23.304 [8].

 NOTE 3: The direct discovery set, if its protection is enabled, is protected by the Target UE.
 The Relay UE includes them in the Announcement message without modification.

+NOTE 4: When the U2U Relay obtains the protected direct discovery set, it stores the protected direct discovery set along with its validity time.
+The validity time is determined by the length of UTC-based counter LSB included in the protected direct discovery set.
+For example, if the 4 LSBs of UTC-based counter is included in the protected direct discovery set, the validity time is set as 24 seconds.
+The U2U Relay only includes valid protected direct discovery sets in the Announcement message by checking the validity time.

 The U2U Relay protects an Announcement message using the provisioned discovery security materials associated with the RSC as specified in clause 6.1.3.2.3 of TS 33.503 [6].